 The media enthusiastically welcomed the new uniform.
 This event marked the beginning of the collaboration between Air France and the fashion industry.

 |In 1969, Air France has sought to develop the quality of in-flight services and improve its brand image.
 The company chose fashion designer Cristobal Balenciaga to create a new model of uniforms.
 The summer costume was created from tergal and wool in two versions of colors, light blue and light pink.

-With this uniform, for the first time Air France also introduces accessories appropriate to the outfits; The blue Darchamps leather boots could be bought by the stewardesses and worn only with the winter suit outside the aircraft.
+With this uniform, for the first time Air France also introduces accessories suitable for outfits; Darchamps navy leather boots could be bought by stewardesses and worn only with the winter suit outside the aircraft.

 |1978 Carven Givenchy